Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective adenosine A2A receptor antagonist and monoamine oxidase B (MAO-B) inhibitor (Ki values are 54 and 28200 nM at rat A2A and A1 receptors respectively and Ki ~ 100 nM at MAO-B).
+8-(3-Chlorostyryl)caffeine is a selective adenosine A2A receptor antagonist and monoamine oxidase B (MAO-B) inhibitor (Ki values are 54 and 28200 nM at rat A2A and A1 receptors respectively and Ki ~ 100 nM at MAO-B).
 Potently protects against quinolinic acid-induced (Cat.
 No. 0225) neuronal damage and is neuroprotective in the MPTP model of Parkinson's disease.

 |Storage||Store at -20°C|